 Health x Housing Lab Research

 The Health x Housing Lab at NYU Langone conducts research to build the evidence base for initiatives, programs, and policies at the intersection of health and housing.
-We are committed to improving the translation of research to practice and policy, providing opportunities for emerging leaders to contribute to and grow professionally in the field, and prioritizing the values of anti-racism, equity, and reduction of health disparities.
+We are committed to improving the translation of research to practice and policy, meaningfully including people with lived experiences of homelessness and housing insecurity in research, providing opportunities for emerging leaders to contribute to and grow professionally in the field, and prioritizing the values of housing and health care as human rights.

 In partnership with the Corporation for Supportive Housing, Care for the Homeless, and a core group of people with lived experience of homelessness as older adults, the Health x Housing Lab is conducting a qualitative study that will examine the housing, health, and social needs of older homeless adults (age 55+) and identify resources needed to better facilitate rapid transitions to housing for this population.
 The research will build capacity for community-engaged research at the intersection of health and housing that centers the voices of people with lived experience and leverages the collective strengths of academia, community-based organizations, people with lived experience, and government partners to identify and implement solutions to homelessness among older adults.
 The study (2023–26) is funded by the U.S. Department of Housing and Urban Development.